diasurgical/devilution/Support/CONTRIBUTING.md

 ## Using devilution-comparer with Wine

-Install dependencies if on Linux:
+Install dependencies not on Windows:
 1. Install Wine (e.g. `sudo pacman -S wine`)

 Install `devililution-comparer` from release (or from source below):